davidmontaine/simpleague/README.md

 - mail.properties toAddressTesting needs to be set.
 - Integration tests are configured to run.
 To turn off, set maven-failsafe-plugin attribute skipITs to false in pom.xml.
+- To run server in Docker container, run build-run.cmd in project folder or open file and run docker commands manually.